Interactive bar

 Our intent at New Milton Infant School is to ensure all children have an enjoyable and positive experience of Physical Education and Sport, promoting a long-term healthy lifestyle.
 We strive to create a culture which aims to inspire an active generation to enjoy PE, encourage each other and achieve.
 We provide a safe and supportive environment for children to flourish in a range of different physical activities which is essential in supporting their physical, emotional, spiritual, social and moral development.

-We offer a dynamic, varied and stimulating program of activity to ensure that all children progress physically through an inspirational and fully inclusive PE curriculum.
+We offer a dynamic, varied and stimulating program of activity to ensure that all children progress to be physically competent through an inspirational and fully inclusive PE curriculum.
+We teach fundamental movement skills to our children in order for them to progress and play team games as they move into Key Stage 2 and beyond.
 We encourage all children to develop their understanding of the way in which they can use their body, equipment and apparatus safely yet imaginatively to achieve their personal goals.
 All children are given the opportunity to enjoy being physically active, maintain a healthy lifestyle and use the medium of sport to increase their self-esteem.
-We aspire for children to adopt a positive mind-set and believe that anything can be achieved with determination, embedding our school values of respect, perseverance and aspiration.
+We aspire for children to adopt a positive mind-set and believe that anything can be achieved with determination, embedding our School Aspirations of ‘I am kind’, ‘I am responsible’, ‘I am respectful’, ‘I am courageous’ and ‘I try my best’.

 Our PE Curriculum, along with PSHE and Science, teaches children about the importance of healthy living and learning about the need for good nutrition.
-We also provide opportunities for all children to learn how to stay safe and become confident in water by starting swimming lessons in Year 2.
+We also provide opportunities for all children to learn how to stay safe and become confident in water by starting swimming lessons in Key Stage 1.

 Aims / Objectives